What is Referential Integrity?

 How is Soft Referential Integrity used?

-Soft Referential Integrity is used for INNER JOIN Elimination in views.
+Soft referential integrity facilitates INNER JOIN elimination in views.

-If we execute below SQL statement, the Optimizer will not join to table “Trades”, as all referenced columns are from table “Trader”, and the defined soft referential integrity ensures that each row in “Trades” will be available in “Trader”.
-Therefore, there is no need to “filter” non-matching rows with the INNER JOIN.
+Executing the following SQL statement will not result in the Optimizer joining to the “Trades” table.
+This is because all referenced columns are from the “Trader” table, and the defined soft referential integrity guarantees that all rows in “Trades” will be present in “Trader”.
+As a result, there is no necessity to filter non-matching rows using an INNER JOIN.